 We are developing small-molecule kinase inhibitors that target cancer-associated alterations in FGFR2 and FGFR3 genes, which (together with BRAF mutations) are among the most commonly identified oncogenic drivers detected in solid tumor cancers.
-Our KIN003 program aims to address the initial alteration and clinically-observed and predicted mutations in FGFR2 fusion gene-positive ICC and FGFR3-altered UC that drive resistance to current FGFR2- and FGFR3-targeted therapies.
+Our FGFR candidates aim to address the initial alteration and clinically-observed and predicted mutations in FGFR2 fusion gene-positive ICC and FGFR3-altered UC that drive resistance to current FGFR2- and FGFR3-targeted therapies.
 We believe this will translate to deeper, more sustained and more clinically impactful cancer responses than those observed with either of the two currently FDA-approved FGFR inhibitors, or other targeted drugs that, to our knowledge, are currently in development.

 We are evaluating our FGFR inhibitor candidates for the treatment of patients with ICC and UC.
-In preclinical studies, we have observed inhibitory activity across a broad range of clinically-relevant genomic alterations in FGFR2 and FGFR3 that drive resistance to current therapies.
+In preclinical studies, we have observed potency across a broad range of clinically-relevant genomic alterations in FGFR2 and FGFR3 that drive resistance to current therapies.
 Because our preclinical studies demonstrated our candidates' ability to cover the initial alterations and preemptively address these resistance mutations, we believe we may be able to meaningfully increase the DoR for certain patients by addressing these alterations.
 We plan to develop our candidates initially for patients whose tumors have acquired resistance to therapies targeting FGFR2 or FGFR3 alterations, which limits the durability of response.
 As with other precision oncology approaches, addressing resistance mutations may also ultimately enable us to develop a first-line therapy.
 In this program, we plan to adopt many of the same principles as our RAF program but to primarily focus on cancers that are driven by alterations in FGFR2 and FGFR3.
-We plan to nominate a lead product candidate in our KIN003 program in 2021, file an IND with the FDA in the first half of 2022 and, subject to such submission taking effect, initiate a Phase 1 clinical trial in the first half of 2022.
+Subject to the planned IND submission for one of our FGFR candidates taking effect, we anticipate initiating a Phase 1 clinical trial in the first quarter of 2022 for our FGFR program.

-CDK12 Inhibitor Program (KIN004) and Other Research Programs
+CDK12 Inhibitor Candidate and Other Research Programs

-Through the broad applicability of our Kinnate Discovery Engine, we are also advancing a number of other small molecule research programs, including a CDK12 inhibitor in our KIN004 program.
+Through the broad applicability of our Kinnate Discovery Engine, we are also advancing a number of other small molecule research programs, including a Cyclin-Dependent Kinase 12 (CDK12) inhibitor.
 CDK12 is an essential regulator of DNA damage response genes for which no targeted therapies are currently approved or, to our knowledge, in clinical development.
 We expect to develop a CDK12 inhibitor candidate to target the treatment of ovarian carcinoma (OC), metastatic castration-resistant prostate cancer (mCRPC) and triple-negative breast cancer (TNBC).
 CDK12 and our other small molecule research programs are aimed at addressing cancer cases not covered by existing targeted therapies.